nilsnolde/valhalla-qgis-plugin/README.md

 We were also planning to open a web shop where you could buy Valhalla & OSRM graphs right from QGIS and load them locally in a heartbeat.
 The idea was grand and a lot of OSS was being released as the result of it, e.g. the python bindings to Valhalla & OSRM and Windows support for `pyvroom`.
 Sadly the work to get there was grand as well and we never ended up releasing the full plugin.

 The current Valhalla plugin still has all the source code though, mostly just commented out.
 In case anyone ever feels the urge to rival ESRI Network Analyst, please contact me on nilsnolde+github@proton.me.

-## Python Bindings

-Originally we wanted to make this plugin work with https://pypi.org/project/pyvalhalla and other Python bindings, so no one would have to install Valhalla locally (QGIS users are not always comfy with that sort of thing).

-However, that's not possible with PyPI distributions, because the wheels vendor the dependencies and Valhalla & QGIS share a lot of dependencies.
-That makes QGIS crash as it's basically UB what happens when two versions of the same library are loaded into the same process.

-There are 2 ways to make this work:
-1. either not use the bindings directly, but rather the packaged Valhalla C++ executables.
-Obvious downside is performance: if used like that, for every single request Valhalla will have to load the relevant graph tiles, because there is of course no persisted cache.
-On the upside: it's possible today, even including building the graph.
-2. publish Valhalla (with `-DENABLE_PYTHON_BINDINGS=ON`) on all package management platforms that QGIS uses for distribution.
-That's of course the harder solution: apt/dnf/pacman for Linux, God knows what we'd need to do or who to bribe for OSX & Win.
-I saw some `vcpkg` mentions in the QGIS repo and know Matthias was advocating for it (at least OSX builds), but have no idea about the current state or platform-scope.
-If `vcpkg` would be the future of > 90% of QGIS distributions, it could make this option fairly easy.
-3. (yeah right..)
-Add libvalhalla directly to QGIS and have its functionalities built-in 😄